-Uta Barth was born in Berlin in 1958 and lives and works in Los Angeles.
+Uta Barth was born in 1958 in Berlin.
+She lives and works in Los Angeles.

-Her work has been exhibited widely and is well represented in public and private collections, including the Moderna Museet, Stockholm; Magasin III Museum for Contemporary Art, Stockholm; Whitney Museum of American Art, New York; MoMA, New York; The Solomon R. Guggenheim Collection, New York; Tate Modern, London; Museum of Contemporary Art, Los Angeles; Los Angeles County Museum of Art; The Getty Museum, Los Angeles and Museum of Contemporary Art Chicago.
-She was named a MacArthur fellow in 2012.
+Barth’s work has been exhibited widely and is well represented in public and private collections, including the Moderna Museet, Stockholm; Magasin III Museum for Contemporary Art, Stockholm; Whitney Museum of American Art, New York; MoMA, New York; The Solomon R. Guggenheim Collection, New York; Tate Modern, London; Museum of Contemporary Art, Los Angeles; Los Angeles County Museum of Art; The Getty Museum, Los Angeles, and Museum of Contemporary Art Chicago.